Top 10 Bluehost Alternatives

 5. WP Engine

 WP Engine is a premium provider that specializes in a very specific niche – WordPress hosting.
 Bluehost takes great pride In being one of the WordPress’ top recommended providers, however, that title was given primarily thanks to its popularity and affordability.
 If you’re looking for cutting-edge WordPress hosting, WP Engine blows pretty much all competition out of the water.
-That’s because WP Engine is ideal not just for regular users but also for developers.
+That’s because WP Engine is ideal not just for regular users but also for developers, as we've already discussed in our WP Engine review.

 The company is all about performance and offers plenty of tools that will allow you to maintain good uptime and page loading speeds regardless of how big your site gets.
 WP Engine takes security very seriously and provides users with free malware scans along with CloudFlare CDN access.
 You can also expect integration with performance monitoring and analytics tools, which will allow you to optimize your site further and keep a close eye on your audience.